SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/github.md

 You can make branches off of

-TODO: Add link to making branches off of branches from within docassemble? (add section)

-TODO: Add more about what's important to look at for a pull request?

 TODO: Link to definition of 'base branch'

 You can also make a branch off of *that* new branch if you want.
 There's nothing special about the main branch.
 They're all just branches.
 You pull from `some_branch`, edit code, then 'commit' to a 'New branch' we'll call `yet_another_branch` and you've done it. `some_branch` is now the **base** branch of `yet_another_branch`.

+TODO: Add link to making branches off of branches from within docassemble? (add section)

+TODO: Add more about what's important to look at for a pull request?

+TODO: Add section on getting rid of zombie files.

+TODO: Add HTTP status error codes to a 'further reading'/'other resources' section?
 -->

 ### Extra information GitHub can show you